renpy/renpy/README.rst

     workon renpy

 Now one can install software into this virtual environment using `pip`.
-More information on how to use this tool can be found [here](http://virtualenvwrapper.readthedocs.org/en/latest/)
+More information on how to use this tool can be found here: (http://virtualenvwrapper.readthedocs.org/en/latest/)

 Contributing
 ============